 Partner: Human Developer

-* Completed a full investigation of X API posting routes across three repositories (discovered 12 routes).
+Completely investigated X API posting routes across 3 repositories (discovered 12 paths).

-* Unified the “shortcut” where AG2 directly hit the X API to go through the Backend.
+Unified “shortcuts” where AG2 directly hit the X API to go through the Backend.

-* Conducted a complete inventory of the Feedback Loop (identifying half-implemented features).
+Conducted a full audit of the Feedback Loop (identified half-implemented features).

-* Executed code verification by three agents concurrently, confirmed no issues, and deployed.
+Performed code verification concurrently by 3 agents, confirmed no issues, and deployed.

 Mistakes Made